 The “ASHNP” having several key factors in-built in its design and operation.
 Firstly, ASHNP's innovative pairing technique ensures that nodes collaborate efficiently, leveraging their collective abilities to enhance data transmission while minimizing energy consumption.
 Moreover, ASHNP's adaptive approach to node pairing allows for dynamic adjustments based on real-time network conditions.
 Furthermore, ASHNP's success can be attributed to its full consideration of various parameters such as, distance to neighbors, and node degree in cluster head selection.
 By prioritizing nodes with sufficient energy reserves and preemptive positioning, ASHNP effectively allocates resources to maximize network lifetime while minimizing energy depletion.
 This inclusive approach ensures that ASHNP operates at high proficiency, regularly outperforming alternative techniques such as EESAA and ETASA.
 In conclusion, the tested results clearly validate ASHNP as a superior solution for WSN clustering, offering matchless performance in maintaining energy levels of nodes and certifying effective data transmission.
 Through its innovative design and adaptive algorithms, ASHNP sets a new standard for network optimization, setting the foundation for enhanced reliability and performance in WSN applications.
 In summary, the insights collected from ASHNP's results confirm its position as a primary solution for WSN clustering, offering helpful contributions to the field of wireless sensor networking and placing the foundation for future research and invention in this domain.
 Different acronyms used in this study have been elaborated in Table III.

 [Add Table III here]

 ACRONYMS

+Table III: Acronyms

 These are different acronyms used in this paper: